kehantan/labbook/docs/buffers_solutions/mtt.rst

 * Syringe
 * Syringe filter (0.22 um)
 * Aluminium foil
+* Weighing balance
+* Spatula

 **Procedure**

 #.
-Weight 0.05 g (50 mg) of MTT powder and transfer into a 15 mL centrifuge tube.
+Weight 0.05 g (50 mg) of MTT powder and transfer into a centrifuge tube.
 #.
 Add 10 mL of distilled water in to the centrifuge tube.

     * We can use either distilled water or PBS to dissolve MTT powder.